craftercms/docs/source/by-role/developer/templated/targeting.rst

 |

     .. warning::
        The UI autofills the **Name/ Variable Name** field and adds postfixes as you're typing in the **Title** field.
 Remember to remove the postfix ``_s``, as the ``role`` variable name is used by CrafterCMS for enforcing access to a page.
-For a list of variable names used by CrafterCMS, see :ref:`newIa-form-control-variable-names` for more information
+For a list of variable names used by CrafterCMS, see :ref:`form-control-variable-names` for more information

 ^^^^^^^^^^^^^^^^^^